Trail Cooking

 Store in an airtight container in the fridge or freeze.

-To carry on the trail, pack into snack size zip top bags.
+To carry on the trail, pack it into snack-size zip-top bags.

 These are very rich, so a small bite goes far.